 The parking ePermit is completely optional.
 You’ll need to select the best strategy for you based on the parking situation at the time you need to be on campus.

 Yes.
 Single semester parking ePermits are $75.

 Yes.
 Students may add multiple vehicles to an ePermit, provided that only one of the vehicles is on campus at a time.
 Motorcycles use the same ePermit as a vehicle and may be listed under that ePermit.

 No. Due to system limitations, only one ePermit can be purchased per person.

 No. Under the new system, motorcycles are considered the same as cars, trucks and SUVs and are covered by the same ePermit.

 No. Parking ePermits are not required at WSU South, WSU West, WSU Old Town, WSU Haysville or the Metropolitan Complex.

 No. Parking fees are not part of the traditional student fees and tuition and are maintained outside of the student accounting system.

 The security of your personal information is extremely important to us.
 We never sell, rent, give or trade your personal information to any third parties under any circumstances.
 We're committed to protecting the security and privacy of any personal information you provide to us.

 Refunds will vary depending on circumstances.
 An email will need to be sent to email@example.com.
 Please include your name, WSU ID and justification for the request.
-Once the request has been reviewed by a committee, you will be contacted via their WSU email account.
+Once the request has been reviewed by a committee, you will be contacted via your WSU email account.